 The mahi's astonishing neon colors, wild aerial fight, and widespread abundance make it one of the world's most popular game fishes.

-There is, simply, no other fish quite like the mahi, starting with its amazing, brilliant neon hues of blues, greens and yellows that make it one of the most striking fish in the ocean.
-Add its appearance and delicious filets to its behavior and it’s not surprising that many consider it the ideal game fish; when hooked, mahi often spend more time airborne, in dazzling displays of color, than in the water.
-Whether 2-pound “chickens” or 40-pound bulls, mahi will quickly run down a bait or lure to strike quickly and aggressively.
+There is no other fish quite like the mahi, starting with its amazing, brilliant neon hues of blues, greens and yellows that make it one of the most striking fish in the ocean.
+Add its appearance and delicious filets to its behavior, and it’s not surprising that many consider it the ideal game fish.
+When hooked, mahi often spend more time airborne than in the water.
+Whether 2-pound “chickens” or 40-pound bulls, mahi will quickly run down a bait or lure to strike aggressively.